This is a 3-part series on Venice. Read also about 8 Must-Visit Places in Venice and How to Spend a Day Exploring the Islands Surrounding Venice.

 Have you checked out our YouTube channel?

 We made a few travel vlogs featuring Venice over on our YouTube channel!
-Be sure to check it out and subscribe to our website and YouTube channel if you haven’t done so already!
+Be sure to check them out and subscribe to our website and YouTube channel if you haven’t done so already!